wwerner/promute/README.md

 * ... opens the tweets context menu,
 * ... and clicks the mute button

+You can review the muted accounts as usual in your twitter settings: https://twitter.com/settings/muted/all

 ## Installation

 You'll be hopefully able to install it from the Chrome Extensions Web Store at